What Are Futures in Rust?

 How Futures Work in Rust

-A Future implements the Future trait from the std::future module:
+A Future implements the Future trait from the std::future module, for example:

 pub trait Future {

-type Output; // The type of value the future will produce
+type Output; // The type of value this future will produce

 fn poll(self: Pin<&mut Self>, cx: &mut Context) -> Poll<Self::Output>;